azizgharbi/nodePackageCheck.nvim/README.md

 # Usage

-- Currently, the plugin is in a work in progress state and it retrieves the latest version of Typescript by executing `require("nodePackageCheck")`.
+- Currently, the plugin is in a work in progress state.
+- Get the package latest version: `:NodePackageCheck [package name]`.
-  While this feature may not be particularly useful at this stage, it is being developed further.
+- While this feature may not be particularly useful at this stage, it is being developed further.

 # Contributing